Stress, Dopamine, and “Psyching” Yourself Out of Stuttering

 I’m going to make a radical, unsubstantiated conjecture.
 I believe that “closet stutterers” are using stuttering to hide a larger psychological issue.
 If you’re a “closet stutterer,” make an appointment with a psychologist.
 Unfounded fears and anxieties are what Cognitive Behavioral Therapy (CBT) is for.
 (CBT has no effect on stuttering.(5)) If the psychologist says you’re mentally healthy with no psychological issues I’ll pay for your therapy session!

-Can a Speech-Language Pathologist Treat Speech-Related Fears and Anxieties?
+Should a Speech-Language Pathologist Treat Speech-Related Fears and Anxieties?

 Can You “Psych” Yourself Out of Stuttering?